-Criterion 4: Children whose home address is outside the catchment area of the School with a sibling at the School, who will still be on roll in Years 8 - 11 when the applicant starts school (see note 3).

-Criterion 5: Children whose home address is in the catchment area of the School (see note 4).

-Criterion 6: Children who are sons/daughters of staff working at the School for at least 2 years at the time of application (see note 5).

-Criterion 7: Children whose home address is outside the catchment area of the School and who have requested a place.

-Note 1: A "looked after" child is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England, in the exercise of their social services function at the time of making an application to the school.
+- Criterion 4: Children whose home address is outside the catchment area of the School with a sibling at the School, who will still be on roll in Years 8 11 when the applicant starts school (see note 3). - Criterion 5: 122 children whose home address is in the catchment area of the School and are eligible for the Pupil Premium (see note 4). - Criterion 6: Children whose home address is in the catchment area of the School (see note 5). - Criterion 7: Children who are sons/daughters of staff working at the School for at least 2 years at the time of application (see note 6). - Criterion 8: Children whose home address is outside the catchment area of the School and who have requested a place. - Note 1: A "looked after" child is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England, in the exercise of their social services function at the time of making an application to the school.
 A "previously looked after" child is a child who was looked after, either in England or outside of England, but ceased to be because they were adopted or became subject to a residence order or special guardianship order.
-A child is regarded as having been in state care outside of England if they were in the care of, or were accommodated by, a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-Note 2: All schools have experience in dealing with children with diverse social and medical needs.
+A child is regarded as having been in state care outside of England if they were in the care of, or were accommodated by, a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - Note 2: All schools have experience in dealing with children with diverse social and medical needs.
 However, there may be exceptional cases where there are compelling reasons why it is essential they attend the school requested.
-Please refer to the full guidance shown in the Leicester City coordinated scheme.

-Note 3: Sibling means a brother or sister, half siblings, step siblings, adopted siblings or child of the parent/carer's partner.
+Please refer to the full guidance shown in the Leicester City coordinated scheme. - Note 3: Sibling means a brother or sister, half siblings, step siblings, adopted siblings or child of the parent/carer's partner.
 In every case, the child must be living in the same family unit at the same address.
 Siblings must be attending in Years 8 to 11 at the point of entry.